Open a savings account today and secure your future! Compare interest rates and other fees

 1. Interest rate

-The interest rate ranges from .10% to 1.75% and is usually calculated as compound interest by most banks in the country.
-The earnings from your savings are still subject to 20% withholding tax so it is best to consider the interest rates imposed on your account.
-Security Bank eSecure Online Savings Account lets you earn a maximum interest of 1.20% while a BPI Passbook Savings has a maximum interest of .25%.
+The interest rate for savings accounts generally ranges from 0.10% to 1.75% and is usually calculated as compound interest by most banks in the country.
+Whatever your savings account earns through interest, however, is still subject to a 20% withholding tax.
+As a result, it’s best to consider the interest rates imposed on your account if you’re looking to benefit from them in the long term.

-Interbranch deposits and withdrawals may also affect your choice.
-Banks usually charge as low as Php50 for over-the-counter deposits to accounts in their provincial branches.
-If you are in Metro Manila and you want to deposit to an account in Visayas, expect to pay an additional amount.
+Inter-branch deposits and withdrawals may also affect your choice of bank.
+Banks usually charge a minimum of P50 for over-the-counter deposits to accounts in their provincial branches.
+If you’re in Metro Manila and would like to deposit to an account in Visayas, expect to pay an additional fee.

 3. Minimum initial deposit

-The minimum initial deposit depends on your reasons why you need to open a savings account.
+You should choose a bank that requires an initial deposit that fits your budget.
+Think about the reason why you need to open a savings account.
 Are you opening one to accommodate payment transfers?
 If so, then choose an account that requires a low initial deposit.
-Use the extra money as capital for another online business instead.
+Consequently, you can make use of the extra money for other ventures, such as capital for an online business.

 4. Branches and ATM Location